cjand225/audio-player/README.md

-# Media Player Application
+# Audio Player Application

 ## Description

-The Media Player is a lightweight, easy-to-use desktop application for playing audio files.
+The Audio Player is a lightweight, easy-to-use desktop application for playing audio files.
 It's built with Java using the Swing library, providing a simple graphical user interface for basic audio playback functions.
-This application currently supports only audio playback and is a straightforward, no-frills media player.
+This application currently supports only audio playback and is a straightforward, no-frills audio player.

 ## Features